phuc-gn/KaggleCompetition_PredictFutureSales/README.md

 python predict.py
 ```

-Navigate to folder `submissions` and submit `submission.csv` to Kaggle Competition.
+Navigate to the `submissions` folder and submit `submission.csv` to the Kaggle competition.

 ## Model Architecture